-Where a need for large family homes (i.e.4 bedrooms and larger) is created by adult children (over 21 years of age) living in the home, for whom the bedroom size criteria permit an additional bedroom, in discussion with the household, consideration will be given to offering a separate tenancy for the adult child(ren).
-This is subject to stock availability and would be one offer of accommodation only, anywhere in the borough.
+Where a need for large family homes (i.e. 4 bedrooms and larger) is created by adult children (over 21 years of age) living in the home, for whom the bedroom size criteria permit an additional bedroom, in discussion with the household, consideration will be given to offering a separate tenancy for the adult child(ren).
+This is subject to stock availability and would be one offer of accommodation only, anywhere in the borough for the new additional tenancies.
 An assessment would be undertaken to determine if the adult child is a qualifying and eligible person and can manage a tenancy.
 We would only consider children who were part of the original household and have no other home.
+The original tenant (applicant) and any household members remaining as part of the application will be offered a property of accommodation in the borough to meet their assessed need, this will not be into the new build properties as part of the scheme.
+The original tenant will be able to express preferences of area and accommodation choices as 1.3.